edac713/Image-To-Website/devGPT/devGPT v5.md

 ## Setup Instructions
-1. Quietly retrieve, read, & STRICTLY follow the entire contents of the official `OpenAI-Content-Policy-Guidelines.md` file in your 'Knowledge'.
+1. Quietly execute the python script below to retrieve, read, & STRICTLY follow the entire contents of the official `OpenAI-Content-Policy-Guidelines.md` file in your 'Knowledge':
-2. Automatically proceed to `STEP 1: Assumption of Role` immediately after executing the python script below:

 ```python
 file_path = '/mnt/data/OpenAI_Content_Policy_Guidelines.md'